gabefoley/asr_curation/docs/example.md

 Rerun the snakemake pipeline to re-generate the data

 !!! warning
-    Two important points here -
-    This will retrigger calls to the UniProt and BRENDA databases, so the annotations may not be identical to those stored in this repository as these are live databases.
-This should be treated as just a test to check that it is working.
-    Any changes you make to this files are excluded from the Git repository - so a fresh git pull will overwrite any regeneration of data or deleting of folders that you do.
+    This will retrigger calls to the UniProt and BRENDA databases, so the annotations may not be identical to those stored in this repository as sequences get updated in these databases.
+Any changes you make to this files are excluded from the Git repository - so a fresh git pull will overwrite any changes you make to the example data.